gayeon97/Operating-Systems-Lab-2/README.md

 * "program-name" --show-random "input-filename"

-For detailed description of the output, please go to the *expectedOutputs* folder and read the README.md file there.
+For a detailed description of the output, please go to the *expectedOutputs* folder and read the README.md file there.

 ***